theobytes/smartblog/content/blog/django-forms-with-bootstrap-4-django-allauth-login-and-signup-custom-pages.md

 {% endblock content %}
 ```

 you can also use django crispy forms on [django model](https://www.theophilusn.com/blog/django-models-fields-how-to-design-better-django-models/) form by add crispy_forms_tags and use the form.crispy tag to render the form.

-Now run your visit your logout and login page to see the bootstrap in action.
+Now run your server and visit your signup, login and  logout page to see the bootstrap in action.
 Thank your for following.